 something like this:

-The “Host” bit is the IP address from which the player is connecting.
+The “Host” bit is the IP address from which the account is connecting.
 Use this to define the ban instead of the name:

-IP addresses might change easily - either due to how the player’s
+that IP address might change easily - either due to how the player’s

 Internet Service Provider operates or by the user simply changing